 US 'Reunion' Tour US tour for '1st time in 7 years'

 Finally Returning to the US for their 6th tour.
 The tour was tied tied to the fact that they had just signed to US record Label Shanachie who probably promoted the tour.
-No new songs appearing in the set list around this time but a continued re introduction of old songs with less reliance on Sails of Silver album.
+Lady Diamond continues to be played and a continued re introduction of old songs (Bachelor's Hall; 'When I was on Horseback' & Hard Times Old England') with less reliance on Sails of Silver album.

 Bach Goes Limerick; Black Jack Davy; Longbone; Bachelors Hall; When I was on Horseback; Hard Times of Old England; Thomas the Rhymer; Marigold/Harvest Home; The Spring Will Bring us Together; Blackleg Miner; Let Her Go Down; Cam Ye O'er Frae France; Lady Diamond; Royal Forester; All Around My Hat; Gaudete/Jigs/Gone To America.